bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 You can see exactly how it works.
 So my hope is that I can put it out there and people can spend time getting familiar with it, maybe sketch out some, really do some in-depth thinking on what the use cases actually look  for end users.
 And then hopefully it just becomes obvious that it's something we want and we activate it with a speedy trial or something like  that.
-But I think Antoine makes a good point about not activating too quickly, but I do wanna push back a little bit and say, look, I'm not wedded to OpVault.
+But I think Antoine makes a good point about not activating too quickly, but I do wanna push back a little bit and say, look, I'm not wedded to `OP_VAULT`.
 I came up with it,  it originated as a thought experiment.
 I just wanted a benchmark against , what would the perfect vault construction be?
 I wasn't even thinking about implementing it.